Skip to main content

 To help in this effort, we utilize an Individual Camper Care Plan to help us inform and prepare our staff.
 We ask families to fill out this form only if there are particular concerns or situations they feel we need to know about.
 The more detailed information and helpful "tips" you can give, the better prepared we are to work with your child.

-Care Plan Form (PDF)launch
+Care Plan Form (PDF) launch

 Action Plans

 While working toward our goals of providing a safe and positive camp experience, we may implement Action Plans.
 Action Plans are tailored to children and their specific needs.
 We work with campers, families, and camp staff to determine appropriate action plans for a camper.
 When determining action plans, we strive to partner with families and meet campers where they are in their development, all while keeping safety at the forefront.
+At the discretion of camp leadership, an Action Plan may include taking a break from camp.

 We train and empower camp counselors to support campers' individual needs by implementing action plans.
 These action plans are designed to work with campers personally to reach success while ensuring we meet each camper where they are.